 3. Surfshark - simple to use and affordable Android app

 This could well be your VPN of choice if you're after something a bit more affordable.
 Go for its multiyear plan and get the price down to less than $2.50 USD per month.
 That doesn't prevent it from being a really strong and simple-to-operate Android VPN though, with a very friendly interface.

 The best 5 Android VPN apps in 2020:

 Best Android VPN 2020 - Get 3 months free with an annual plan

-You can tell that we really rate the ExpressVPN app - it's the VPN we'd choose if we were getting one.
-And the good news is that TechRadar readers can get a little perk when they sign up, too.
-ExpressVPN has agreed to give readers three months extra free when they sign up - and don't forget about the 30 day money back guarantee, too.
+Look at the Android phone users among the TechRadar staff and you'll see that many of us have as ExpressVPN in use.
+And the good news is that you readers can get a little perk when you sign up, too.
+ExpressVPN has agreed to give readers three months extra free when they sign up - and don't forget about the 30 day money back guarantee.

 Surfshark has attracted a LOT of attention of late - largely thanks to its market-shattering pricing (it's the clear winner in our best cheap VPN guide).
 But don't be deceived, as it really doesn't lack in the quality department.
 And that applies to its Android app, too.

 Unlike a lot of other providers, Surfshark barely alters the user interface from desktop to mobile.
 We suppose that the sheer simplicity of its desktop offering means that its developers didn't have too hard a time in translating to the smaller screen size.
 It means you can easily get to security features like the dedicated kill switch, split tunnelling and integrated malware blocker.